 - User – how the user will most likely engage with a system

 There are many more.
 But That is where I tend to go.
-I then break each IA micro map with written details for documentation and eventually you layer on wireframes and UI design – creating a full package for developer to execute.
+I then break each IA micro map with written details for documentation and eventually, you layer on wireframes and UI design – creating a full package for a developer to execute.

-These first two UX steps: Discovery & IA Mapping are my favourite areas to work in.
+These first two UX steps: Discovery & IA Mapping are my favorite areas to work in.
 I don’t mind wireframing or designing UI, but my heart is in UX more than only UI so I often work with designers to take on the pixels after a point.
-Though I’ve done point A to Z as its important to understand it all.
+Though I’ve done points A to Z as it is important to understand it all.

-Applying this level of UX planning and research into projects
+Applying this level of UX planning and research to projects

-The hardest thing to do is convince someone who hasn’t see the value of this level of time investment to take on these early steps.
-Especially in the world where time/money often means get it done in a few weeks.
+The hardest thing to do is convince someone who hasn’t seen the value of this level of time investment to take on these early steps.
+Especially in a world where time/money often means getting it done in a few weeks.
 There is often simply not enough time.
 It can fail in grand fashion if the people doing these early steps are not able to present technology and UX in a way that the audience can understand if they are not tech oriented as well.

-But imagine if you even started to take a few extra days to scratch the surface at the level software UX teams do with your digital experiences?
+But imagine if you even started to take a few extra days to scratch the surface of the level software UX teams do with your digital experiences.